javidsch/UserRestWS/README.md

 Every operation returns "User" JSON in success case.
 There could be some expected errors:
--User not found.
+- User not found.
--No user found.
+- No user found.
 (User-list)
--Validation failed or invalid data-type.
+- Validation failed or invalid data-type.
--Already used username.
+- Already used username.
 (Duplicate username)

 Examples of JSONs: